 For Providers

-The Industry Traceback Group, or ITG, designated by the FCC as the official U.S. Traceback Consortium, relies on the cooperation and collaboration of hundreds of domestic and foreign voice service providers in traceback requests.
-The ITG operates pursuant to established Policies and Procedures.
+The Industry Traceback Group, or ITG, conducts tracebacks of suspected illegal calls on behalf of the communications industry, relying on the cooperation and collaboration of thousands of voice service providers in traceback requests.
+The ITG operates pursuant to established Policies and Procedures and, in the United States, serves as the official U.S. Traceback Consortium designated by the FCC.

-In late 2020, the FCC formally endorsed a mandatory traceback requirement, stating in December that all “voice service providers are now legally required to respond to traceback requests” from the ITG.
+In late 2020, the FCC formally endorsed a mandatory traceback requirement for U.S.-based providers, stating in December that all “voice service providers are now legally required to respond to traceback requests” from the ITG.
 The FCC also has indicated that “contractual provisions that prohibit, delay, or otherwise interfere with a voice service provider’s cooperation with private-led traceback efforts are contrary to the spirit and goals” of the federal TRACED Act.

-Providers do not need to proactively register with the ITG to cooperate with traceback requests and thus meet their legal obligation.
-Rather, providers simply need to cooperate with traceback requests they receive from the ITG, which they only will receive when a suspected illegal robocall transits that provider’s network.
-If the provider has not previously received a traceback request, the ITG will rely on contact information provided from the provider’s downstream partner as well as the FCC’s Robocall Mitigation Database to send the traceback request, after which the provider can register additional emails to receive the requests.
+Providers do not need to proactively register with the ITG to cooperate with traceback requests and thus meet any applicable legal obligation.
+Rather, providers simply need to cooperate with traceback requests they receive from the ITG, which they only will receive when a suspected illegal call transits that provider’s network.
+If the provider has not previously received a traceback request, the ITG will rely on contact information it acquires from various sources, including the provider’s downstream partner as well as the FCC’s Robocall Mitigation Database for U.S.-based tracebacks to send the traceback request, after which the provider can register additional emails to receive the requests.

-Every Provider Has a Responsibility to Help Stop Illegal Robocalls
+Every Provider Has a Responsibility to Help Stop Illegal Calls

-Traceback is just one mechanism to stop illegal robocalls.
-Indeed, merely responding to tracebacks, without taking reasonable steps to eliminate the origination of illegal calls after notification of such calls, is not sufficient to avoid being labeled a non-cooperative voice service provider by the ITG.
-Nor is merely cooperating with tracebacks consistent with emerging regulatory expectations for voice service providers.
-Beyond new affirmative robocall mitigation requirements imposed by the FCC, federal and state enforcement authorities increasingly have held voice service providers accountable for illegal robocalling and telemarketing activities enabled through their networks.
+Traceback is just one mechanism to stop illegal calls, including illegal robocalls.
+Indeed, merely responding to tracebacks, without taking reasonable steps to eliminate the origination of illegal calls after notification of them, is not sufficient.
+Nor is merely cooperating with tracebacks consistent with emerging regulatory and industry expectations for voice service providers.

 If you would like to learn more about the traceback process and cooperating with the ITG, please visit our contact page to learn more.
 The ITG also maintains a Do Not Originate (DNO) Registry.
 To learn more about the ITG’s DNO Registry, please visit here.